lucasnorruva/ENTv4/README.md

 ## Key Features

--   **AI-Powered Intelligence**: Leverage Google's Gemini models via Genkit for automated compliance checking against 75+ regulations, dynamic ESG scoring, supply chain risk assessment, and auto-generation of product descriptions and compliance summaries.
+-   **AI-Powered Intelligence**: Leverage Google's Gemini models via Genkit for automated compliance checking, ESG scoring, supply chain risk analysis, and auto-generation of product descriptions and conformity declarations.
 -   **Enterprise-Grade Security**: Built with a focus on security, all data integrity can be secured via blockchain anchoring for immutable proof of authenticity.
 -   **Multi-Persona Dashboards**: A multi-tenant system with distinct, feature-rich dashboards and granular permissions for 10 unique roles, including Suppliers, Auditors, Compliance Managers, Service Providers, and Manufacturers.
--   **Global Supply Chain Visualization**: An interactive 3D globe tracker to visualize product transit routes and supply chain networks in real-time.
+-   **Global Supply Chain Visualization**: An interactive 3D globe tracker to visualize product transit routes, customs alerts, and supply chain networks in real-time.
 -   **Seamless Integration**: A developer-friendly GraphQL API, a versioned REST API, and a webhook system for real-time notifications and integration with external ERPs or e-commerce platforms.
+-   **Advanced Trust Hub**: A dedicated control center for managing the cryptographic lifecycle of products, including on-chain anchoring, Verifiable Credential (VC) issuer status, and Zero-Knowledge Proof (ZKP) generation.

 ## Tech Stack